lairabella/flask-blog-sample/README.md

 # flask-blog-sample

-Run a virtual env, and next:
+Run a virtual env and next:

 pip install -e .